List of awards and nominations received by Danny Elfman: British Academy Film Awards

 The British Academy Film Awards is an annual award show hosted by the British Academy of Film and Television Arts (BAFTA).
 First awarded in 1947, the awards are often cited as the British equivalent to the Academy Awards.
 Elfman has been nominated twice.

 Broadcast Film Critics Association Awards

 The Broadcast Film Critics Association Awards, commonly called the Critics' Choice Awards, are bestowed annually by the Broadcast Film Critics Association to honor the finest in cinematic achievement.
 Nominees are selected by written ballots in a week-long voting period, and are announced in December.
 Elfman has been nominated twice.

 Chicago Film Critics Association Awards

 Elfman has been nominated four times.

 Emmy Awards

 Administered by three sister organizations who focus on various sectors of television and broadband programming (Academy of Television Arts & Sciences, National Academy of Television Arts and Sciences, and the International Academy of Television Arts and Sciences), the Emmy Awards "recognize excellence within various areas of television and emerging media".
-Elfman has received one award from two nominations.
+Elfman has received three awards from five nominations.